morrownr/88x2bu/README.md

 ```
 Step 8: Run a preparation script if required (Raspberry Pi *hardware* requires a preparation script)
 ```
-    Option for 32 bit operating systems to be installed to Raspberry Pi hardware:
+    Option for 32 bit operating systems to be installed to Raspberry Pi hardware

     $ sudo ./raspi32.sh
 ```
 ```
-    Option for 64 bit operating systems to be installed to Raspberry Pi hardware:
+    Option for 64 bit operating systems to be installed to Raspberry Pi hardware

     $ sudo ./raspi64.sh
 ```